pvcraven/networking-class/source/labs/physical_layer/physical_layer.rst

   a variable to track what bit you are on.
 Ask your instructor.
 * You may need a small program to reset the state of the pins before you run your program.
 Otherwise you'll get an extra starting bit.
+* It may take some work to keep from adding an extra bit or dropping an bit when your program runs.

+Your final result should look something like the video below.
+One terminal shows the sending computer, the other terminal shows the receiving computer.

+.. raw:: html

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/n61MLYCA_p0" frameborder="0" allowfullscreen></iframe>